fastify/fastify/docs/Server.md

 #### addSchema
 <a name="add-schema"></a>

 `fastify.addSchema(schemaObj)`, adds a shared schema to the Fastify instance.
-This allows you to reuse it everywhere in your application just by writing the schema id that you need.<br/>
+This allows you to reuse it everywhere in your application just by writing the schema id that you need.

 To learn more, see [shared schema example](./Validation-and-Serialization.md#shared-schema) in the [Validation and Serialization](./Validation-and-Serialization.md) documentation.

 #### setSchemaCompiler